 Somatic Nervous System

 The somatic nervous system keeps the body adept and coordinated, both through reflexes and voluntary action.
 The somatic nervous system controls systems in areas as diverse as the skin, bones, joints, and skeletal muscles.
 Afferent fibers, or nerves that receive information from external stimuli, carry sensory information through pathways that connect the skin and skeletal muscles to the CNS for processing.
 The information is then sent back via efferent nerves, or nerves that carry instructions from the CNS, back through the somatic system.
-These instruction go to neuromuscular junctions—the interfaces between neurons and muscles—for motor output.
+These instructions go to neuromuscular junctions—the interfaces between neurons and muscles—for motor output.

 The somatic system also provides us with reflexes, which are automatic and do not require input or integration from the brain to perform.
 Reflexes can be categorized as either monosynaptic or polysynaptic based on the reflex arc used to perform the function.
-Monosynaptic reflex arcs, such as the knee-jerk reflex, have only a single synapse between the sensory neuron that received the information and the motor neuron that responds.
+Monosynaptic reflex arcs, such as the knee-jerk reflex, have only a single synapse between the sensory neuron that receives the information and the motor neuron that responds.
 Polysynaptic reflex arcs, by contrast, have at least one interneuron between the sensory neuron and the motor neuron.
-An example of a polysynaptic reflex arc is when a person steps on a tack; in response, their body must pull that foot up while transferring balance to the other leg.
+An example of a polysynaptic reflex arc is seen when a person steps on a tack—in response, their body must pull that foot up while simultaneously transferring balance to the other leg.

 Source: Boundless.
 “The Peripheral Nervous System (PNS).”
 Boundless Psychology.
 Boundless, 20 Aug.
 2015.
 Retrieved 05 Sep.
 2015 from https://www.boundless.com/psychology/textbooks/boundless-psychology-textbook/biological-foundations-of-psychology-3/the-nervous-system-34/the-peripheral-nervous-system-pns-148-12683/